 - Will my spouse pay my attorney’s fees?

-Our Warwick divorce attorneys ask for a brief summary of the reasons you are seeking advice.
+Our Cranston divorce attorneys ask for a brief summary of the reasons you are seeking advice.
 We answer your questions and explain the procedure, including how the law applies to the facts of your case.
 We also discuss fees, which can vary depending on the issue to be resolved.

 If you engage our services, we obtain detailed information about your specific problem to enable us to begin work on your case.